Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

     num_faces = int(faces.data.shape[0] / 10)
 ```

-The class begins with the class keyword, followed by the class name, as usual.
-You already know that faces.data.shape contains the size of the dataset.
-The number of pictures appears as the first element in the list, which is element 0 because Python uses a zero starting point.
-So, faces.data.shape[0] returns the number of pictures.
+The class begins with the `class` keyword, followed by the class name, as usual.
+You already know that `faces.data.shape` contains the size of the dataset.
+The number of pictures appears as the first element in the list, which is element 0 because Python uses zero-based indexes.
+So, `faces.data.shape[0]` returns the number of pictures.
 You then divide this value by 10 because you know that there are ten pictures of each face.
-Enclosing this math in int() turns the floating point number that the division normally returns into an int value because you can't have part of a face — the dataset only contains whole faces.
+Enclosing this math in `int()` turns the floating point number that the division normally returns into an integer because you can't have part of a face — the dataset only contains whole faces.

 You don't know that the code has worked though, which means you need to test it.
 Class attributes are always available.
 You don't have to create an instance of the class to access the class attributes.
 Consequently, you can perform the following test to see the number of faces in the Olivetti Faces dataset.